NIPE-SYSTEMS/nipe-systems.de/README.md

 # nipe-systems.de website continuous deployment

 This repository includes all files that are needed for the continuous deployment of the NIPE-SYSTEMS website.
 A author may push a new version of parts of the website to this repository.
 This triggers a completely autonomous deployment to the web server.
+This architecture automates the following steps:

+1. User modifies files
+2. User commits and pushes files to remote repository
+3. **GitHub triggers architecture via webhook**
+4. **Webhook server triggers webserver update**
+5. **Webserver pulls files and generates current version of the website**

-## Deploy website
+## Website deployment

 When new files are pushed to this repository trigger `git pull` and then execute: